 - Unlike S corps, there are no ownership restrictions for LLCs.

 - An S corp cannot have more than 100 shareholders, but an LLC can have any number of members.

 - An S corp cannot have non-resident aliens, other corporations, LLCs, partnership firms, and certain trusts as its members, but there are no such restrictions for an LLC.

 If you need help with determining the differences between LLC partnerships S corporations, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.